STongsky/testoo1/README.md

 Frontpage.php can choose the report you like to view.

-Frontpage2.php is the detail content for the report.
+Frontpage2.php is the detail of the report you choose.